 Support for Early Childhood Education

 A $190,000 Measure K grant approved in April 2016 expands early learning and literacy programs for children up to 5 years old at Peninsula Family Service centers in San Mateo.
 The funds support coaching and training for teachers, the purchase classroom supplies, increased opportunities for family engagement and other services.
 Learn more.

 Mastering Math for Middle Schoolers

-This $20,000 one-time grant supports the St. James Community Foundation's Math Scholars Program.
-The program assists primarily middle school students in San Mateo's North Central neighborhood to prepare them for geometry in the ninth grade.
-The grant, approved in January 2016, supports tutors and supplies and provides for a healthy meal for participating students.
+A total of $50,000 in Measure K funds support the St. James Community Foundation's Math Scholars Program.
+The program assists primarily middle school students in San Mateo's North Central neighborhood to prepare them for success in high school math.
+Two grants, approved in January 2016 and October 2017, support tutors and supplies for approximately 60 students.
 Learn more.

 Outreach, Assistance for Growing Senior Population

 A $30,000 Measure K grant to Foster City Village approved in June 2016 helps expand outreach to the growing senior population with a focus on Asian American seniors.
 Foster City Village provides services and help with light home maintenance and transportation while also organizing social activities and special events such as outings to museums.
 The grant was approved on June 28, 2016.
 Learn more.